 Also watch for bear tracks in the mud around streams and springs.

-Long vertical scratches on trees and/or freshly stripped bark mean a large predator with sharp nails or claws is in the area.
+Long vertical scratches on trees and/or freshly stripped bark with weeping sap mean a large predator with sharp nails or claws is in the area.

 The spray goes wherever you are: into the tent at night, especially.